Kevin Harris (American football): Professional career

+New England Patriots

-Harris was drafted by the New England Patriots in the sixth round, 183rd overall, in the 2022 NFL Draft.
+Harris was selected by the New England Patriots in the sixth round, 183rd overall, in the 2022 NFL draft.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on October 13, 2022.
 In Week 14 against the Arizona Cardinals, he had his first professional touchdown on a 14-yard rush in the 27–13 victory.
 He appeared in five games as a rookie.
 He finished with 18 carries for 52 rushing yards and one rushing touchdown.

+On August 29, 2023, Harris was waived by the Patriots and re-signed to the practice squad.
+He was promoted to the active roster on December 19.

+Harris was waived by the Patriots on August 27, 2024, and re-signed to the practice squad.

+Jacksonville Jaguars

+On August 19, 2025, Harris was signed by the Jacksonville Jaguars.
+He was waived on August 26 as part of final roster cuts.